 : Raymond Teets , MD - Icahn School of Medicine at Mount Sinai

-Vice-Chair : Alejandro Chaoul , PhD - MD Anderson Cancer Center, University of Texas
+Vice-Chair : Alejandro Chaoul , PhD - The University of Texas MD Anderson Cancer Center

 The focus of the Education Working Group is to facilitate a) the incorporation of teaching on Integrative Medicine and Health into all levels of healthcare education and b) the application of integrative medicine and health principles and practices to all health care disciplines.
 To advance this mission, the Education Working Group develops and implements a variety of plans for faculty training and collaborative resource-sharing in member institutions.
 The Education Working Group has recently been working on currently working on three major initiatives: